Anisotropies of ultrahigh-energy cosmic rays in a scenario with nearby sources: The nearby source scenario

 where we have normalized the parameters to typical values to be considered later on.
 Note that if the magnetic field strength in the local neighborhood of few Mpc is significant ($B_{\rm rms}\sim 10$ to 100\,nG), a 10\,EeV CR proton will typically be deflected by more than 10$^\circ$ along its trajectory, and heavier CRs would be deflected by an amount larger by a factor $Z$.
 Given that the CRs will reach the observer through different magnetic field domains, the random deflections should lead to a blurring of the images of the sources.

-At much lower rigidities, i.e. for $R_{\rm s}\gg 1$, the CRs will suffer strong deflections before reaching the Galaxy, having a diffusive behavior that will lead to small departures from an isotropic distribution, with the dipolar component having an amplitude $\Delta\simeq 3\langle\cos\theta\rangle\simeq 1/R_{\rm s}$.
+At much lower rigidities, i.e. for $R_{\rm s}\gg 1$, the CRs will suffer strong deflections before reaching the Galaxy, having a diffusive behavior that will lead to small departures from an isotropic distribution, with the dipolar component having an amplitude $\Delta\simeq 3\langle\cos\theta\rangle\simeq 1/R_{\rm s}$.\footnote{Let us note that the inclusion of energy losses would enhance $\langle\cos\theta\rangle$ (and hence $\Delta$), with the effect becoming increasingly important for more distant sources \cite{hmr16}.
+However, for close-by sources the effects are small, specially if the emission only started at redshifts much less than unity.}

 This diffusive propagation will also lead to an enhancement $\xi$ in the CR density $N$, with respect to the result that would be obtained in the case of rectilinear propagation, such that

 so that the total flux through a sphere of radius $r$, $\Phi=4\pi r^2 c\langle\cos\theta\rangle N(r)$, remains equal to the source emissivity $Q$, as expected for a steady source \cite{mo19}.
 This local density enhancement is quite sizeable when the distribution of arrival directions becomes close to isotropic, since the overdensity is related to the dipolar amplitude through $\xi\simeq 30(0.1/\Delta$).